Weaving Words – 1990 Suquamish-Indianola Oral Histories

 All rights for the use of these oral histories belong to the Suquamish Museum, Suquamish, Washington, USA, 2021.

 2020 Co-Producers: Janis Cyr & Paul Kikuchi; Co-Curators: Paul Kikuchi & Melinda West; Advisor: Marilyn Wandrey; Transcriptions by Debbie Engel, Sarah White, Ellen Schiff, Kathy Caldwell, Janice Gutman & Melinda West.
-Special thanks to Marilyn Wandrey, Robin Sigo, Janet Smoak, Paul Kikuchi, Debbie Engel, Doug Hayman & Paul West for inspiration to finish this project.
+Special thanks to Marilyn Wandrey, Robin Sigo, Janet Smoak, Paul Kikuchi, Debbie Engel, Barbie Brooking, Doug Hayman & Paul West, for inspiration to finish this project.

 1989-1991 Storytelling Committee Members: Ida Purser, Sam Mabe, Jim Armstrong, Patty Pickard, Helen West, Ann Langlitz, Dan Nichols, Zann Jacobrown, Mary Bowden.
 Co-chairs: Marilyn Wandrey & Melinda West.